-The long-awaited United Nations High-Level Conference on the Situation of the Rohingya and Other Minorities in Myanmar, held on the sidelines of the UN General Assembly, was convened to refocus global attention on the ongoing crisis and to seek concrete, time-bound steps toward justice, protection, and lasting solutions.
+The long-awaited UN High-Level Conference on the Situation of the Rohingya and Other Minorities in Myanmar, held on 30 September alongside the UN General Assembly, aimed to refocus international attention on the crisis and outline practical steps toward justice, protection and lasting solutions.

 Notable Interventions:

-• The United States and the United Kingdom announced more than US$96 million in additional humanitarian aid to support Rohingya refugees and affected communities in Bangladesh and the wider region- among the few concrete pledges of new funding during the conference.
-Both governments reaffirmed their commitment to accountability and humanitarian protection for Rohingya and other minorities.
+- The United States and the United Kingdom announced a combined US$96 million in humanitarian aid to support Rohingya refugees and affected communities in Bangladesh and the wider region- the only concrete pledges of new funding during the conference.
+Both governments also reaffirmed their commitment to accountability and humanitarian protection for Rohingya and other minorities.

-• Several states, including members of the European Union and others, echoed calls for the Security Council to act, pressed for restrictions on aviation-fuel supplies to the junta, and demanded that Myanmar’s military face international accountability.
+- Several states, including members of the European Union and others, echoed calls for the Security Council to act, pressed for restrictions on aviation-fuel supplies to the junta, and demanded that the military face international accountability.

 Outcomes and Gaps: